 12 months = 1 year.

 100 years = 1 century.

 10 centuries = 1 millennium.

-These are millisecond, microsecond, decasecond, fortnight, quarter, decade, olympiad, jubilee, and megaannum.
+These are millisecond, microsecond, decasecond, fortnight, quarter, decade, olympiad, jubilee, megaannum, jiffy, and Planck time.

 1 microsecond = 0.000001 second.

 1 fortnight = 2 weeks (This one is mostly used in Great Britain and some former British colonies)